-SSC CGL 2023 Syllabus: Candidates appearing for SSC CGL 2023-24 must understand the syllabus and exam pattern before beginning their preparations.
+SSC CGL Syllabus 2023: The exam date for the SSC CGL 2023 Tier I examination is out.
+As per the schedule, the exam is to be held between July 14 to July 17, 2023.
+Candidates appearing for the examination must understand the updated syllabus and exam pattern before beginning their preparations.
 A good understanding of the syllabus will help them make a proper study schedule and utilise their time while preparing.

 The examination is conducted for the recruitment of eligible candidates for the posts of Group B and Group C in the departments/ministries under the Government of India.